frankbe/xtemple/README.md

 Recommendations
 ---------------
 You can edit the template files including the placeholders with the standard editors (MS Word or Open/Libre Office), but they produce sometimes unparsable xml content.
-Since docx and odt files are just zip files which contain xml files, I recoment to check the modified content of the template files after editing.
+Since docx and odt files are just zip files which contain xml files, I recommend to check the modified content of the template files after editing.
 For docx look at the zip entry *word/document.xml*, for odt look at *content.xml*.